-Lambert uses his job to avoid his grief (he’s shown pouring gunpowder into shotgun shells at night), but his discovery of the dead Wind River teenager, Natalie (Kelsey Asbille), forces this trauma to resurface.
+Lambert uses his job to avoid his grief (he’s shown making his own bullets with gunpowder at night), but his discovery of the dead Wind River teenager, Natalie (Kelsey Asbille), forces this trauma to resurface.
 Her death is another in a series of numbing tragedies on the reservation, which is marked by poverty and inattention.
 Its residents are left to fend for themselves.

 Sheridan lays out this emotional terrain so neatly that it’s a surprise when the film all but abandons it upon the arrival of Jane Bremmer (Elisabeth Olsen), the F.B.I. officer sent to determine whether Natalie’s death was a homicide.
 Bremmer is green but determined, and she employs Lambert’s knowledge of the terrain to trace Natalie’s murder to a plot of land leased by an oil company and patrolled by private security forces.